kevin143carr/tarpon-installer/README.md

 The `release` workflow verifies that the requested tag matches the app version in `tarpon_installer_metadata.py`, builds the release zips, and only then creates the GitHub release tag and release entry.

+If the tag ends in a Python-style prerelease suffix such as `a1`, `b1`, or `rc1`, the workflow publishes the GitHub release as a pre-release automatically.

 Example manual release input:

 ```bash